-Nature's Solace- Conifer Trees
+Nature- Conifer Trees

 Conifer Trees are incredibly grounding, restorative, calming to the emotions, and are beneficial to several body systems.
-The branches of the conifer trees are similar in anatomical to the human respiratory system, and the shape of the branches and needles are like a scrub brush.
+The branches of the conifer trees are similar in anatomy to the human respiratory system, and the shape of the branches and needles are like a scrub brush.
 In harmony with its structure, these tree essential oils are useful for grounding and clearing congestion in the respiratory, circulatory, lymphatic, and emotional systems.

 Conifer Blend In a 10ml glass roller bottle, mix: